 Currently, Intel produces two types of Pentium II processors: the "Boxed" (or Active) Processor, and the Passive Processor.(Refer to the Pictures shown on Page 8) These two types of processors are essentially the same in design.
 The only difference between these two types of processors lies in their cooling methods.
-The Boxed (Active) Processor is equipped with a heatsink and cooling fan built in with the CPU.The Passive Processor is equipped with a Heat-sink only.
-These two types of CPUs provide the user with the same function, and should be installed in the "Pentium II" slot (Slot 1) on the S1680S board.
+The Boxed (Active) Processor is equipped with a CPU cooling fan and heatsink built in with the CPU, and the Passive Processor is equipped with a heat sink only.
+These two types of CPUs provide the user with the same function, and should be installed in the "Pentium II" slots on the S1684SA board.
 (Refer to Chapter 3 for the installation and removal of Pentium II processors.)